nehadyounis/cronscheduler/README.md

 ## Some Q&A

-### Why are there two different ways to initaite a job (frequency or cron syntax)?
+### Why are there two different ways to initiate a job (frequency or cron syntax)?
-Frequnecy intervals are commonly used and easy to understand, yet it doesn't provide the full potentials that can be easilty provided by a cron syntax.
-Despite that fact, cron syntax are sometimes over complicated for certain tasks.
-Thus, each method has it's own use cases.
+Frequency intervals are commonly used and easy to understand, yet it doesn't provide the full potentials that can be easily provided by a cron syntax.
+Despite that fact, cron syntax are sometimes over-complicated for certain tasks.
+Thus, each method has its own use cases.

 ### How was concurrency achieved?
-By threading, The sheduler checker (that determines which job to execute now), is running on its own thread.
-Furthermore, each job runs on it's own thread too.
+By threading, The scheduler checker (that determines which job to execute now), is running on its own thread.
+Furthermore, each job runs on its own thread too.

 ### Trade-offs?
-Nothing noticable.
+Nothing noticeable.
 Except for the fact that Python was used for the ease of debugging, while a solution in C++ or Java would've been faster.

 ### Future improvements?
-- This code can run a job up to once a second, accuracy can be enhanced for up to one per millisecond, C++ will provide this solutoin even better.
+- This code can run a job up to once a second, accuracy can be enhanced for up to one per millisecond, C++ will provide this solution even better.
 - For the jobs to keep running, The entire process must be running.
 This can be avoided by using Unix Crontabs.
-- Enhancing logging to provide futhrer information about each job.

-## Some Q&A

-### Why are there two different ways to initaite a job (frequency or cron syntax)?
-Frequnecy intervals are commonly used and easy to understand, yet it doesn't provide the full potentials that can be easilty provided by a cron syntax.
-Despite that fact, cron syntax are sometimes over complicated for certain tasks.
-Thus, each method has it's own use cases.

-### How was concurrency achieved?
-By threading, The sheduler checker (that determines which job to execute now), is running on its own thread.
-Furthermore, each job runs on it's own thread too.

-### Trade-offs?
-Nothing noticable.
-Except for the fact that Python was used for the ease of debugging, while a solution in C++ or Java would've been faster.

-### Future improvements?
-- This code can run a job up to once a second, accuracy can be enhanced for up to one per millisecond, C++ will provide this solutoin even better.
-- For the jobs to keep running, The entire process must be running.
-This can be avoided by using Unix Crontabs.
-- Enhancing logging to provide futhrer information about each job.
+- Enhancing logging to provide further information about each job.